Before the day - undergraduate ceremonies

 Eligibility

-You need to register your graduation intentions (attending or graduating in absentia) before results are published.
-In order to graduate at ceremonies in July 2024, you must meet the following criteria:
+You need to register for graduation (attending or graduating in absentia) before results are published.
+You need to meet the criteria below:

 • Successfully complete your programme of study